Cartel of the Suns

+The involvement of high-ranking members of the Venezuelan Armed Forces and of the Bolivarian regime in drug trafficking is widely documented, and the term "Cartel of the Suns" was first used in 1993 as a journalistic label for this phenomenon.
+Into the 2020s, the nature and organizational structure of the Cartel of the Suns became a subject of dispute.
+In 2020, the U.S. Department of Justice announced the indictment of Nicolás Maduro and 14 other current or former Venezuelan officials for narco-terrorism, corruption, and drug trafficking, accusing them of acting as "leaders and managers" of the Cartel of the Suns.
+Experts argued against this allegation, rejecting the charge of central coordination as lacking evidence.
+InSight Crime argued that the U.S. sanctions during the Venezuelan crisis against the "so-called 'Cartel of the Suns' incorrectly portray it as a hierarchical, ideologically driven drug trafficking organisation rather than a profit-based system of generalised corruption involving high-ranking military figures," a view shared by Philip Johnson, who also argued that "the charge of central coordination by Maduro is indicative of U.S. efforts to delegitimize the Venezuelan government."

 History

+In 1993, the term Cartel de los Soles or "Cartel of the Suns" was first used when allegations of two National Guard generals of the Anti-Drug National Command, Ramón Guillén Dávila and Orlando Hernández Villegas, were investigated for drug trafficking crimes.
+The term came from the general emblems that looked like suns on their uniforms.
+It was discovered that Guillén approved a cocaine shipment from Venezuela to the United States after the Central Intelligence Agency demanded that he do so which sought to infiltrate Colombian gangs trafficking cocaine into the United States.
+Thor Halvorssen, the anti-drug commissioner in Venezuela, defended Guillén's innocence regarding the cocaine shipment.

-Reports that members of the Venezuelan military were involved in drug trafficking began in the 1990s, though it was limited to taking payments and ignoring drug traffickers.
-It was alleged that officers of Hugo Chávez's Revolutionary Bolivarian Movement-200 that planned the 1992 Venezuelan coup d'état attempts had created a group that participated in drug trafficking that was known as the "Cartel Bolivariano" or "Bolivarian Cartel".
+Reports that members of the Venezuelan military were involved in drug trafficking began in 1998, though it was limited to taking payments and ignoring drug traffickers.
+It was alleged that officers of Hugo Chávez's Revolutionary Bolivarian Movement-200 that planned the 1992 Venezuelan coup d'état attempts had created a group that participated in drug trafficking that was known as the Cartel Bolivariano or Bolivarian Cartel.
 Following the 1992 coup attempts, the Los Angeles Times noted that Venezuelan officers may have sought to take over the government since there was "money to be made from corruption, particularly in drugs".

-In 1993, the term "Cartel de los Soles" or "Cartel of the Suns" was first used when allegations of two National Guard generals of the Anti-Drug National Command, Ramón Guillén Dávila and Orlando Hernández Villegas, were investigated for drug trafficking crimes.
-The term came from the general emblems that looked like suns on their uniforms.

 Bolivarian government

 The "Cartel of the Suns" name returned in 2004 by reporter and city council member Mauro Marcano.
-Shortly before he was murdered, Marcano alleged that Alexis Maneiro, head of the National Guard and the Dirección General de Inteligencia Militar, was involved in drug trafficking.
+Shortly before he was murdered, Marcano alleged that Alexis Maneiro, head of the National Guard and the National Directorate of Intelligence and Prevention Services, was involved in drug trafficking.